This course is not taking registrations any longer.

 How will you learn?

-- Attend seven 60-minute interactive webinars presented by experts in the field.
+- Attend six 60-minute interactive webinars presented by experts in the field.
 Webinars are recorded for later viewing in case of conflicts.

 - Participate in live Q&A sessions and interactive polling with presenters.

 Audience: faculty, early /mid-career professionals, postdoctoral scientists, Administrators, career and professional development educators

 - Participants need to understand and use the basics of evidence-based teaching and course design, as described by these learning outcomes.
 Prior to registering for this webinar series, participants should be able to...

 - Use Backward Design or other evidence-based framework for designing biology courses

 - Construct assessable learning outcomes

 - List characteristics of effective learning experiences